zenstackhq/zenstack-docs/docs/advanced/under-the-hood.md

 We need the following four measures to enforce access policies systematically:

-**1. Inject filter conditions into the "where" clause in the context of "find many"**
+1. **Inject filter conditions into the "where" clause in the context of "find many"**

     This covers cases like a direct `findMany`/`findUnique`/`findFirst`/... calls: